 Do I need to worry about SEO?

-SEO (Search engine optimization) is the practice of fiddling with your site to make it rank higher in web searches.
+SEO (search engine optimization) is the practice of fiddling with your site to make it rank higher in web searches.
 Whether you use WordPress or some other site-building system, it’s worth paying attention to, but mainly in terms of writing useful fresh content for your site.
 If you post the sort of material people search for, link to, and share on social media, your site will naturally rank higher.
 That’s the stuff search engines are looking to sift from the vast sea of garbage that is the Internet.
 Fortunately, as a writer, creating interesting words is what you already do anyway.
-Just do it on your own site instead of giving away all your best stuff to Facebook for free.
+Just do it on your own site instead of giving away all your best stuff to giant corporations for free.

 Also, though, the website setup tool will install software to evaluate and assist with SEO, and WordPress is already set up in such a way as to follow many SEO best practices.